curtisblanchette/react-redux-demo/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-asd